 How to Ensure You Have a Recovery Key

-The recovery key helps you to verify your new devices when you log in, as well as that you can retain access to your encrypted message history even if you lose access to all of your existing devices.
+The recovery key helps you to verify your new devices when you sign in, as well as that you can retain access to your encrypted chat history and digital identity even if you lose access to all of your existing devices.

-Visually a recovery key, generated for the user when they set up recovery, looks like this: EsTZ 4us6 nh29 89jk U1uH Zbae 4PuS QQC1 86pt em8o R8nb bdwQ.
+Visually a recovery key, generated for the user, looks like this: EsTZ 4us6 nh29 89jk U1uH Zbae 4PuS QQC1 86pt em8o R8nb bdwQ.
 However, in the past it has been possible to also provide your own text phrase instead of the generated sequence (called security phrase).
 This is still valid to be used as a recovery key, too.

 Note that the recovery key is separate from your account password.